awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 1. On the **DNS Suffix** tab, you can select whether you want to add a DNS suffix list for DNS resolution of servers running in EC2, without providing the fully qualified domain name\.
 DNS suffixes can contain the variables `$REGION` and `$AZ`\.
 Only suffixes that do not already exist will be added to the list\.
 ![\[EC2 Launch settings application.\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ec2launchv2-dns.png)

-1. On the **Wallpaper** tab, you can enable the display of selected instance details on the wallpaper\.
-You also have the option of choosing a custom image\.
-The details are generated each time that you log in\.
-Clear the check box to remove instance details from the wallpaper\.
+1. On the **Wallpaper** tab, you can configure your instance wallpaper with a background image, and specify instance details for the wallpaper to display\.
+Amazon EC2 generates the details each time you log in\.

+   You can configure your wallpaper with the following controls\.
+   + **Display instance details on wallpaper** – This checkbox activates or deactivates instance detail display on the wallpaper\.
+   + **Image path \(\.jpg\)** – Specify the path to the image to use as the wallpaper background\.
+   + **Select attributes to display on wallpaper** – Select the check boxes for the instance details that you want to appear on the wallpaper\.
+Clear the check boxes for previously selected instance details that you want to remove from the wallpaper\.
+   + **Display Instance Tags on wallpaper** – Select one of the following settings to display instance tags on the wallpaper:
+     + **None** – Don't display any instance tags on the wallpaper\.
+     + **Show all** – Display all instance tags on the wallpaper\.
+     + **Show filtered** – Display specified instance tags on the wallpaper\.
+When you select this setting, you can add instance tags that you want to display on your wallpaper in the **Instance tag filter** box\.
+**Note**
+You must enable tags in metadata to show tags on the wallpaper\.
+For more information about instance tags and metadata, see [Work with instance tags in instance metadata](Using_Tags.md#work-with-tags-in-IMDS)\.
-![\[EC2 Launch settings application.\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ec2launchv2-wallpaper-02.png)
+![\[EC2 Launch settings Wallpaper tab.\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ec2launchv2-wallpaper-02.png)

 1. On the **Volumes** tab, select whether you want to initialize the volumes that are attached to the instance\.
 Enabling sets drive letters for any additional volumes and extends them to use available space\.
 If you select **All**, all of the storage volumes are initialized\.
 If you select **Devices**, only devices that are specified in the list are initialized\.
 You must enter the device for each device to be initialized\.
 Use the devices listed on the EC2 console, for example, `xvdb` or `/dev/nvme0n1`\.
 The dropdown list displays the storage volumes that are attached to the instance\.
 To enter a device that is not attached to the instance, enter it in the text field\.